malpunek/shakespeare-captioning/Qualitative.md

 --------------------
 Normal: a room with a couch and a bright blue color scheme
 --------------------
-Styled: a room with a bright blue color scheme
+Styled: i have a fat oxen and bound to put on
 --------------------